LogtalkDotOrg/logtalk3/examples/cascade/NOTES.md

 just passing the unexpected error to the next goal.

-3. Allow postponing handling an error in one of the goals, facilitating composition (e.g. adding more goals to a conjunction of goals or using some of the goals in a different context).
+3. Allow postponing handling an error in one of the goals, facilitating composition (e.g., adding more goals to a conjunction of goals or using some of the goals in a different context).

 4. Handle a goal failure by passing the reason for the failure to the